neelkamalrana/SwasthaSanchar/README.md

 ## 🚧 Future Enhancements

-* AI-driven personalized wellness recommendations
+* AI-powered personalized wellness suggestions
-* In-app real-time chat and group voice rooms
+* Real-time in-app chat and group voice interaction rooms
-* Localization & multilingual support
+* Multilingual support and content localization
-* Wearable integration (fitness trackers & smartwatches)

----
+* Integration with wearable devices such as fitness trackers and smartwatches